The ABCs of Investing in Sri Lankan Real Estate

 - Terms and conditions related to the deposit

 The SPA should also include details on when the contract can be terminated, reasons for termination, penalties, etc. For new developments, the seller’s lawyer prepares the document and offers it free to the buyer.
-Otherwise, it’s common for the buyer to pay a deposit to the seller’s lawyer when signing the agreement.

 Step 5: Do the legal work